-If you want a little more audio punch, or just a more visible speaker system, powered speakers are the way to go.
-Powered speakers, often referred to as computer speakers or multimedia speakers, are self-amplified speakers that often require a bit more wiring to connect, but the payoff will be worth it.
+If you want a little more audio punch and better stereo separation, powered speakers are a great way to go.
+Powered (or active) speakers, sometimes branded as computer speakers or multimedia speakers, are self-amplified speakers that may require a bit more wiring to connect than soundbars and soundbases, but the payoff could be worth it.
 Typical powered speaker arrangements range from two-speaker solutions to full surround sound systems.
-Generally, you get what you pay for in this category, and the bigger the speaker, the bigger the sound.
-These solutions tend to be fine for smaller rooms like bedrooms or compact living areas, but they aren’t always ideal for larger spaces.
+Generally, you get what you pay for in this category, and the bigger and more expensive the speaker, the bigger the sound.
+Prices range from $200 on the low end to audiophile solutions like KEF’s $2,200 LS50 Wireless, which even offer subwoofer connection for impressively powerful performance.

 Compact home theater system

 The last option is a compact home theater system.
 You may not have a multi-thousand dollar home theater, but that doesn’t mean you can’t have similar sound quality.
 Compact home theater systems usually comprise a set of speakers and a separate, compact amplifier.
 These systems, sometimes called home theater in a box (HTIB), offer big sound at an affordable price.
 You will probably have to buy the cables and wires you will need if they aren’t included, and be prepared to take a little more time with installation.

 This video tutorial featured the AmazonBasics SB210 soundbar, the Samsung HW-K950/ZA soundbar, the Sonos Playbase, the Onkyo HT-S5800 Home Theater Package, the Edifier Luna Eclipse speakers, and the Yamaha YAS-706 soundbar.